 All of these fueled refinements in how I approached getting buyer attention and nurturing loyal customer relationships.

 My inspiration for pivoting occurred as I sat with a team of clients and consultants around a large conference table in Atlanta.
 We were debating ways to market alternatives to toilet paper–adult wipes.

 I refer to this as my “Seinfeld moment.”
 I imagined myself as George Costanza.

-The comic scene overlay my growing aversion to idle bureaucracies and 17 years of weekly air travel.
-Then, there was the product itself.
-The career I’d built over decades had come to this…literally, poop.
+The comic scene overlay my growing aversion to 17 years of weekly air travel.
+I needed to follow my passions.

 It was 2016, an election year.
 I spent the next two years running a nonprofit.
 My mission was to help 2018 election candidates who promoted social, environmental and economic well-being.

 Two hundred candidates and campaign advisors followed me.
 I consulted to a presidential draft committee and a senatorial campaign in Delaware.